tbnobody/OpenDTU/README.md

 Users report that [ESP_Flasher](https://github.com/Jason2866/ESP_Flasher/releases/) is suitable for flashing OpenDTU on Windows.

 #### Flash with [ESP_Flasher](https://espressif.github.io/esptool-js/) - web version
-It is also possible to flash it via the web tools which might be more convenient and is platform agnostic.
+It is also possible to flash it via the web tools which might be more convenient and is platform independent.

 ## First configuration
 * After the initial flashing of the microcontroller, an Access Point called "OpenDTU-*" is opened.
 The default password is "openDTU42".